18F/18f.gsa.gov/_projects/login-gov.md

 <div class="small-caps">Approach</div>
 ### Making the platform simple and secure

 Two of the core principles for the login.gov team were to make a product that had a user experience on par with top tech industry websites and to focus on privacy and security from the very beginning.
-The focus on user centered design means login.gov makes it easy and intuitive for users to choose a username, password, and multifactor authentication.
+The focus on user-centered design means login.gov makes it easy and intuitive for users to choose a username, password, and multifactor authentication.

 On the security side, login.gov guarantees an industry-leading degree of security with privacy and end-to-end encryption as core tenets of the platform.
 Users own their own data, it’s strongly encrypted, and none of it is shared across agencies unless a user has given express permission.